 Early Care is about making the children sharp and curious individuals; curiosity and knowledge of the environment makes us autonomous and skillful persons.

-Will I know when the child needs help?
+Will I know when my child needs help?

-Everybody tells me that each one has its own pace.
+There is a common saying: “each one has its own pace”.
 That is true, every child has its own pace, every one grows in a different context.
 There are scales of infant development published by many authors, easily to find in general bookshops.
-Even health centres can give us material on this issue.
+Even health centers can give us material on this issue.

 At early ages, 6 month of delay in the achievement of a goal requires the advise of an early care specialist.
 Not being able to walk when they are already 18 months old, to talk at age 2 or if they have an incomprehensible speech at the age of 3 are not necessarily red flags, but a reason to consultation.
 Not everybody has the same pace, but we are pleased to be helped in difficult situations.